 Topstitching can be kinda tricky to perfect, especially since the stitching is so visible.
 So this is definitely an area where it is easy to become a bit obsessive.
 But there are actually quite a few tricks to master this technique and once you apply these, there is really no reason why your topstitching won’t look beautiful (unless your machine is kinda lousy or needs service, more about that below).
 So let’s get to it!

-7 steps to successful topstitching
+8 steps to successful topstitching

-Have a good sewing machine
+1. Have a good sewing machine

 Boring, but true!
 I have only ever owned vintage sewing machines, and both my current Bernina 1230 and my former Viking/Husqvarna 2000 do beautiful stitching.
 So if you can’t afford a good new model, look into getting a quality vintage machine.
 Also, if your stitching looks off, it might be that you need to clean the machine or take it for a service.
-I’m a big believer in having a pro taking care of my machine every few year or so, and everytime I get my machine back I’m blown away how much better the stitching looks!
+I’m a big believer in having a pro taking care of my machine every few years or so, and every time I get my machine back I’m blown away how much better the stitching looks!

-Use heavier or double thread in the needle
+2. Use heavier or double thread in the needle

 The point of topstitching is usually to also create a decorative effect.
 Hence why should use a thicker thread in the spool.
-My favorite threads are jeans and buttonhole thread.
+My favourite threads are jeans and buttonhole thread.
 But you can also use two threads if your machine has an extra pin.
 See the photo below for a comparison.

-Use the right presser foot
+3. Use the right presser foot

-Some machines also has a dedicated topstitching foot for sewing in heavier fabrics.
+Some machines also have a dedicated topstitching foot for sewing in heavier fabrics.
 On my Bernina 1230 it’s number 8.
 I think it does a nice job, but I’m not sure it is better than a regular presser foot.

-Use regular thread in the bobbin
+4. Use regular thread in the bobbin

-Most topstitching problems are caused by folks trying to use heavy thread in the bobbin of a domestic machines.
+Most topstitching problems are caused by folks trying to use heavy thread in the bobbin of domestic machines.
 But that is not what your sewing machine is optimized for.
-Instead use regular sewing machine thread and take comfort in the fact that usually the inside will not be visible.
-If you are hellbent on having thicker thread in the bobbin, get a second bobbin for that purpose.
+Instead, use regular sewing machine thread and take comfort in the fact that usually, the inside will not be visible.
+If you are hellbent on having a thicker thread in the bobbin, get a second bobbin for that purpose.

-Increase the stitch length
+5. Increase the stitch length

-Every machine will have its own sweet spot I think, plus different fabrics calls for different settings. but I like to use around 3.5 to 4 on my machine.
+Every machine will have its own sweet spot I think, plus different fabrics call for different settings. but I like to use around 3.5 to 4 on my machine.
 The rule of thumb is that the stitching should be longer than the default setting for a straight stitch on your machine.

-Use needles with a larger eye
+6. Use needles with a larger eye

-Experiment with the needle tension
+7. Experiment with the needle tension

 On my Bernina, increasing the needle tension creates a more balanced stitch.
 But I’m sure the result might vary, but since the thread is much thicker, on many machines you will need to alter the tension at least slightly.

-Start with scraps to prevent the needle thread from getting jammed
+8. Start with scraps to prevent the needle thread from getting jammed